 So far to the south as to be unfamiliar to the ancient Greeks and Romans, this star was not given a name by the classical astronomers, although many today call it Mimosa.
 The star is formally known as Beta Crucis, the second-brightest star of the Southern Cross.
 It is sometimes also called Becrux by the same naming oddity as with Alpha Crucis (“Acrux”).
 German astronomer Johann Bayer (1572-1625) is said to have called it Mimosa.
 Bayer’s reasoning is unclear, but some have suggested that the name might also refer to this star’s blue-white color.
 Possibly it is reminiscent of the flowers of some members of a large family of tropical trees called mimosa, although most mimosa flowers are purple, red or yellow.
 Follow the links below to learn about Beta Crucis, aka Becrux or Mimosa, second-brightest star in the Southern Cross.

 How to see Beta Crucis.
 Blue-white Mimosa (or Beta Crucis, or Becrux) is the 19th brightest star in all the heavens.
 It is the second-brightest star in the constellation Crux the (Southern) Cross.
 The Cross is a southern hemisphere constellation, and you will not see Mimosa north of 30 degrees north latitude.
 That is approximately north of a line that runs from St. Augustine, Florida to New Orleans and Austin.
+Other cities near this latitude include Cairo in Egypt and New Delhi in India.
 Southern hemisphere observers know and love Mimosa, though, and it is circumpolar for latitudes of about 30 degrees south and higher.